 2.5 Land – clean- cleared – free of refuse

-Every owner shall keep his land clean, cleared and free of refuse.
+Every owner shall keep their land clean, cleared and free of refuse.

 2.6 Dumping – prohibited – without lawful authority

 No person shall throw, place, dump or deposit refuse on private property or City property without lawful authority.